MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Plan your deployment of Office 365 ProPlus with System Center Configuration Manager

-This article provides guidance and recommendations for completing a deployment plan that covers the major decisions and requirements for deploying Office 365 ProPlus with System Center Configuration Manager.
+You can use this article to plan your deployment of Office 365 ProPlus with System Center Configuration Manager.
 The article is intended for administrators in enterprise environments working with hundreds or thousands of computers.

+This article provides recommendations, information, and links to help you plan your deploymnt of Office 365 ProPlus in large enterprises.
+We also recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.
+FastTrack onboarding and adoption resources and services are available with the purchase of 50 or more seats of Office 365 Enterprise and Office 365 Business SKUs, along with paid Government, Kiosk, and Nonprofit SKUs.
+Migration assistance for mail and files is available with the purchase of 500 or more seats.

-## Verify system requirements
+# Verify system requirements

 Before upgrading to Office 365 ProPlus, verify that your client computers meet or exceed the minimum system requirements.
 The Office 365 ProPlus requirements are the same as [the requirements for Office Professional Plus 2016](https://products.office.com/en-us/office-system-requirements#Office2016-suites-section).

 In addition, you should review the system requirements for your Office server workloads.
 For example, Exchange 2007 does not support Outlook 2016.
 For more details, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623(v=exchg.150).aspx) and [System Requirements for Office server products](https://products.office.com/en-US/office-system-requirements).

-## Assess your Office 365 licensing and accounts
+# Assess your Office 365 licensing and accounts

 Make sure that all your users have Office 365 accounts and licenses, and that those licenses include Office 365 ProPlus.
 For more details, see [Deploy Office 365 Enterprise for your organization](https://support.office.com/en-us/article/Deploy-Office-365-Enterprise-for-your-organization-ee73dafb-be54-492e-bcfd-0fbfb5f65e94?ui=en-US&rs=en-US&ad=US).

-## Assess your network
+# Assess your network

-Since you're deploying with Configuration Manager, you can Office 365 ProPlus requires the following ports and protocols to be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

-As part of deployment and update management, Office 365 ProPlus also requires a reliable connection to the Office CDN.

-## Assess your infrastructure and environment

-To decide how to upgrade to Office, you should evaluate your infrastructure and environment, including the following:
-Number and distribution of your clients, including required languages.
-IT infrastructure, including operating systems, mobile device support, user permissions and management, and software distribution methods.
-Network infrastructure, including connections to the Internet and internal software distribution points.
 Office 365 ProPlus requires the following ports and protocols to be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

 As part of deployment and update management, Office 365 ProPlus also requires a reliable connection to the Office CDN.

+# Assess your infrastructure and environment

+Review the number and distribution of your clients, including required languages.

+Review your IT infrastructure, including operating systems, mobile device support, and user permissions and management.

-## Assess application compatibility
+# Assess application compatibility

-We recommend that you odentify your Office applications--including VBA scripts, macros, third-party add-ins, and complex documents and spreadsheets--and assess their compatibility with Office 365 ProPlus.
+We recommend that you identify your Office add-ins--including VBA scripts, macros, third-party add-ins, and complex documents and spreadsheets--and assess their compatibility with Office 365 ProPlus.
 In particular, you should:

-- Discover the components, including which documents and solutions are being used most often and by the most people.
-To enable discovery, we recommend using Office telemetry.
+- Use [Office telemetry](https://technet.microsoft.com/EN-US/library/ff394407(v=office.16).aspx) to discover the add-ins, including which documents and solutions are being used most often and by the most people.
-- Rationalize the business-critical components, including working with your business groups to prioritize documents and solutions.
+- Work with your business groups to prioritize the critical add-ins.
-- Remediate the critical components by setting up “user acceptance testing,” in which users test the high priority documents and solutions during a pilot upgrade.
-- Manage the components for future validation of critical components, including continuing to monitor compatibility of your documents and solutions.
+- Test the critical add-ins for compatability with the [Readiness Toolkit](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).
+- Create an update process that tests your add-ins with future Office updates.
+This article builds in that kind of testing to your deployment plan.

+# Review new Group policy settings

+As with any new version of Office, there are new Administrative Template files (ADMX/ADML) for Group Policy settings.
+All Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

+You can download the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 2016 from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=49030).
+The download includes an Excel file that lists all the Group Policy settings and the new policy settings for Office 2016.

 # Decide how to manage your deployment

-Because this is the planning article for deploying wth System Center Configuration Manager, we assume you've already answered most of these initial questions in the deployment plan:
+Because this is the planning article for deploying wth System Center Configuration Manager, you've likely already answered most of the questions about how to manage your deployment:

 - Do you want to manage the deployment?
 We recommend managed for enterprise deployments, because that gives you control over how and when Office and Office updates are installed on your client computers.
 - What tool do you want to use?
 We recommend  System Center Configuration Manager (Current Branch) for organizations that already use it to distribute and manage software.
 Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.